-- Many mistaken that a 25% markup means a 25% margin on the income statement.
+- Many are mistaken that a 25% markup means a 25% margin on the income statement.
 However, a 25% markup means a 205 margin.
-Margins and markups go hand in hand and interact in a predictable manner.
+Margins and markups go hand in hand and interact predictably.
 Each markup corresponds to a margin.
 Below is a calculated sample chart

 Margin vs Markup Comparison Table